 There's no such things as too much art.
 Decorate your walls and fridges with homemade masterpieces at one of the many free art classes taking place online.
 For anyone who wants to go at their own pace, World Art Dubai, the city's largest affordable art retail fair, has posted a series of inventive tutorials on their website.
 Easter may have passed, but you can still doodle on a giant cut-out egg, or make matchbox greetings with children.
 With so much to choose from, you'll surely find something to keep you busy until the real World Art Dubai arrives in October.

-Learn easy recipes with a pro
+Learn easy recipes

 Roberto Segura, a Dubai-based chef and the former head of popular Latin restaurant Waka, is inviting you into his kitchen via social media.
 The local gastronome is teaching food enthusiasts how to make easy, plant-based meals using accessible store-bought ingredients.
 Tune into his YouTube channel Cooking With Roberto and Instagram (@chef_robertosegura), where he shares easy recipes and step-by-step video instructions so you can practice gourmet clean eating from the comfort of your home.

-Bookmark the online Lit Fest
+The online Lit Fest

 Dubai's creative district Alserkal Avenue is bringing its popular Galleries Night online as an exclusive virtual event.
 Wander through their warehouse galleries on a special 3D tour, where you can see the latest exhibitions up close.
 Featuring leading art hubs like 1x1 Gallery and Ayyam Gallery, you can explore diverse mediums on display, along with details about the artists and price.
 Click here to take the virtual tour.

 Art workshops to try